Ayokunle89/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8. A function that prints n elements of an array of integers
 9. A function that copies the string
 10. A function that convert a string to an integer.
+11. A program that generates random valid passwords for the program 101-crackme.